rbuehler/CTAbackgrund/README.md

-# CTAbackgrund
+# IACTbackground
-Tools to model the background of observations witht he Cherenkov Telescope Array
+Tools to model the background of gamma-ray observations with the Imaging Atmospheric Cherenkov Telescopes.